 With an average percentage value of 55.13% in the area of describing scientific phenomena, the findings of scientific literacy abilities based on scientific competence fall into the poor group, as shown in Figure 4.3.
-It falls into the extremely low category when it assessing and investigations, with an average percentage value of 44.64%.
-Furthermore, with an average percentage value of 46.68% in the scientific data and evidence interpretation, it falls into the extremely poor category.
+It falls into the extremely low category when it assessing and comes to planning investigations, with an average percentage value of 44.64%.
+Furthermore, with an average percentage value of 46.68% in the scientific data and evidence area of interpretation, it falls into the extremely poor category.